 Starting a 2,000-plus-mile journey can be daunting.
-Luckily, you have some help: Liz “Snorkel” Thomas, a Triple Crowner, teacher, and former speed record holder for the Appalachian Trail.
+Luckily, you have some help: Liz “Snorkel” Thomas, a Triple Crowner, teacher, and FKT holder for the Appalachian Trail.
 This month, Liz is returning to answer your biggest questions about life on long trails.
-To celebrate, we’ve collected seven of her most popular columns; check back soon for new advice and answers.
+To celebrate, we’ve collected eight of her most popular columns, all available to Outside+ members; check back soon for new advice and answers.

 What’s the Biggest Mistake Beginners Make?